setgree/PaluckMetaSOP/README.md

 packages*](https://r-pkgs.org/) book and accompanies a forthcoming paper.

-Install via `devtools::install_github("setgree/PaluckMetaSOP")`.
+Install via

-I am currently writing vignettes; the functions are mostly done (though I am paring them down a bit – the `utils.R` script can just be put into vignettes or something) (broseVignettes() works so long as I install with `build_vignettes = TRUE` – and I finally have a manual after doing a lot of *manual* fixes of html issues and whatever)
+`devtools::install_github('setgree/PaluckMetaSOP', build_vignettes = T)`.

+I am currently finishing the vignettes; the functions are mostly done.

 ### Package TODOs
-1. write vignette on "write paper" and "summary statistics" functions
+1. write final vignette on "write paper" and "summary statistics" functions
 2. finish d-calc vignette when I hear back from expert friend
 3. double-check everything works as intended and also in a general way (get a second reader)
-4. Lots more examples for functions in the documentation!